 Arriving at the Hyatt Ziva Los Cabos: The Lobby

 The property is gated for security purposes.
 There are several bell boys by the driveway, ready to greet guests as they step out of their vehicles.
 One of them got our bags, while another greeted us with moist towels.

 None of the photos I’ve seen of the Hyatt Ziva Los Cabos lobby really does it justice.
 I loved the open-air feel of the lobby and at night, the columns lit up and made it even more gorgeous.
 There’s also lots of seating both in the lobby and the nearby terrace, so there’s always an excuse to stick around.

 The most incredible ocean view awaits past the check-in area.

-As I mentioned previously, I reached out to the hotel about arranging an upgrade ahead of time, which wasn’t very productive.
-I received some conflicting information, but for the most part I was told they couldn’t present me with any upgrade options until I checked in.
-I was told by a Hyatt Gold Passport representative that one of the rooms was proactively upgraded to a Hyatt Ziva Suite, days before check-in.
+I had reached out to the hotel about arranging an upgrade ahead of time and received some conflicting information.
+For the most part I was told they couldn’t present me with any upgrade options until I checked in.
+A Hyatt Gold Passport representative told me one of the rooms was proactively upgraded to a Hyatt Ziva Suite, days before check-in.

 When my parents arrived a day before me, they were checked in by the manager, who promised them “a very nice room” and put them in a Ziva Suite with a partial ocean view.
-When my sister and I arrived the next day, we asked the check-in agent if he could possibly give us a room next to our parents.
-He was able to honor our request, though he did point out that the only room available had one King bed instead of two Queens, though it did have a pull-out couch.
-We thought this was fine and he subsequently gave us our wristbands.
+When my sister and I arrived the next day, we asked the check-in agent if he could give us a room next to our parents.
+He was able to honor our request, which we were very happy about

 Platinum and Diamond Benefits at the Hyatt Ziva Los Cabos